princeibs/stage-2/README.md

 <!-- TOC --><a name="api-endpoints"></a>
 ## API Endpoints

-The API provides the following endpoints to perform CRUD operations of a person
+The API provides the following endpoints to perform CRUD operations on a person

 - /api
   - **GET**